 - Management Information Systems

-Many Rising Scholars courses are part of the NSU College of Arts and Sciences where you can learn more about arts and sciences degree programs.
+Many Rising Scholars courses are part of the NSU College of Arts and Sciences.

 classes taught on-site at participating high schools

 Rising Scholars classes are taught by qualified high school instructors who also are adjunct faculty members at Northern.

 EARN A COLLEGE SCHOLARSHIP

 You can earn an NSU dual credit scholarship for taking NSU Rising Scholars courses!

 CREDITS ARE TRANSFERABLE